ILIAS-eLearning/ILIAS/libs/composer/README.md

 These are libraries and tools dedicated to aid the development process.
 For example PHPUnit to run and create unit tests.

+### General file structure

+- The `composer.json` file is in the ILIAS main directory.
+- Third party libs will be installed to `libs/vendor`.
+- The `composer` command needs to be executed in the ILIAS main directory.

+### Quick Command Overview

+These are the commands you will need most frequently during ILIAS development.

+- `composer install`: Installs third party libs for an installation.
+- `composer require`: Add new lib (see details below).
+- `composer update`: Update lib to new version (see details below).
+- `composer dump-autoload`: Updates autoload class-map and [ILIAS artifacts](../../src/Setup/README.md).
+- `composer test-php`: Runs unit tests (without required ILIAS installation).
+- `composer test-php-all`: Runs unit tests (with required ILIAS installation, currently broken).
+- `composer list`: List all available commands.

 ### Dependencies for production
-- Add a new library using composer, e.g. "composer require filp/whoops"
+- Add a new library using composer, e.g. `composer require filp/whoops`
-- Document the usage and your wrapper class in composer.json, e.g.:
+- Document the usage and your wrapper class in `composer.json`, e.g.:
 ```json
 "filp/whoops" : {
   "source" : "github.com/filp/whoops",